stackbit-projects/mighty-eucalyptus-03a52/content/pages/index.md

         subtitle: The story of you in 650 words or less.
         content: >
-          Meet with me for 60-minute, 1-on-1 sessions where we break down the components of your rough draft.
+          Meet with me for 60-minute, 1-on-1 sessions where we break down the components of your rough draft(s).
 I will help you refine your grammar and diction and focus your thoughts to create a narrative that is clear, concise, and uniquely your own.
         actions:
           - label: See Writing Samples
             url: /faq